dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 In this post, I will outline basic ideas to deploy ML models as a demo on lightweight mobile devices **easily, quickly, for free**.
 By the end of this post, you will learn about:

-* Simple deployment architecture for demos.
+* Setting up interactive demo for rapid feedback and iteration.
 * How to host a model on Hugging Face.
-* Deploying on with HTTP calls.
+* Deploying on any edge device with HTTP calls.
 * Displaying the results on a Flutter Android app.

-### Demo - where it all begins
+### 🪜 Demo - where it all begins
-Deploying deep learning model on the edge is not trivial.
-Models can be huge, complex and requires a lot of resources to run.

-In order to keep the Android app lightweight, we kept the model in a cloud inference server where it can serve the prediction to our mobile app via API calls.
-At the same time, we can also monitor and update the model in the inference server by deploying them from our local machine used for training.
+Many ML researchers take pride in training bleeding edge models with state-of-the-art (SOTA) results on datasets.
+As a research scientist myself, I understand how satisfying it gets when I'm able to have breakthroughs like these.

+However, many of these so called SOTA models just live on papers (publications) and in some obscure repository nobody cares about after the initial hype.

+Eventually, they are forgotten and lost in the ocean of newer SOTA models and publications.
+You can forget about finding these models in any production environment.

+Additionally, due to the obsession of chasing after SOTA models and results, researcher often lose track of the end goal of building the model itself - to be deployed.

+To help with this, it is often helpful for researchers to build a model with deployment in mind.
+One way to get there is by providing interactive demos to the model.

+This is the beginning to getting a model into production.
+With an interactive demo, provides an opportunity to receive valuable feedback that can improve the model.
+But many don't even make it through this phase.

+I don't blame anyone for this, as making an interactive demo often requires skills beyond ML.
+In this post I'm going to show you it is no longer the case.

+Anyone with little knowledge about backend and servers can quickly spin up a demo, deploy them on a mobile device and share them to users to gain feedback.

+The following figure shows the deployment architecture that allows us to accomplish that.
 {{< figure_resizing src="architecture.png" caption="Deployment architecture.">}}

-### Hosting model on Hugging Face
+### 🤗 Hosting model on Hugging Face

 Assume you already have a model ready.
 For this post I will use a trained IceVision model.